 Parking regulations are enforced 24 hours a day, seven days a week using a system of warnings, citations, and/or removal of vehicles by towing.
 Permits are not required during UVM Administrative Holidays except for student residential lots which always require a permit.

-Parking Permits Go Virtual: The University of Vermont is implementing a new technology that will require the license plate of the vehicle you register for campus parking to serve as your campus parking permit.
-Full implementation of this procedure is expected to be in place by the end of June 2022.
-Employee permits with an expiration date of June 2022, will be considered valid until then and must be displayed
+Parking Permits Are Virtual: The University of Vermont has implemented a new technology that requires the license plate of the vehicle you register for campus parking to serve as your campus parking permit.

 a.
 All motor vehicles, must be properly registered for campus parking under the authority of University Parking Services.
 The valid license plate registered, or permit issued will determine the vehicle's assigned parking location.

 b.
 Parking for visitors or non-affiliates of the University is provided in our Pay-By-App parking areas or in locations authorized by Parking Services in the case of special events.